- Fraser river White Sturgeon

 Do you supply the fishing gear?

-Yes! all of our guided fishing trips come with all rods, reels and tackle.
+Yes! all of our guided fishing trips come with rods, reels, tackle and waders.

 However we realize that experienced fly fishers and anglers may want to use their own equipment and that’s OK.
-We’ll help you with the details of what you will need to bring.
-For Sturgeon fishers we recommend relying on our specialized big game gear.
+We’ll help you with the details of what you need to bring.
+For Sturgeon fishers please rely on our specialized big game gear.

 What months do you guide?

-Year round.
+12 months a year.
 Each month has some excellent fishing options and we dare not pass up on that.
-We operate 12 months of the year.
-Please see our Fishing Seasons page for details on what runs each month.
+Please see our Blog for usefull articles on best fishing times.

-How much experience do you have providing BC Salmon & Sturgeon fishing holidays?
+How much experience do you have providing Fraser River fishing holidays?

 What kind of river boats do you have?

-Brian Mack runs a 21 ft Customweld ‘Storm’ jet boat with a 5.7 liter inboard V8.
+Brian Mack runs a 21 ft Customweld ‘Storm’ jet boat with a 5.7 litre inboard V8.

 The seating area is covered and has a heater.
 You’ll stay dry.
 Seating is very comfortable.
-Our assistant guides run boats very similar or identical.
+Our assistant guides all run 20 – 22 ft aluminum jet boats very similar or identical.

-- River fishing for Salmon usually starts in July.
+- River fishing for Salmon usually starts in early July.

 - Chinook salmon arrive in the Vedder river in early July.